thanks4opensource/NotLinuxAjazzAK33RGB/README.md

 #### How Did I Get the Packet Format and Data Values?

 That's the darndest thing.
 One night I was so depressed about not being able to fully use my AK33 RGBs (I have three!) under Linux that I decided to console myself by trying to watch all eight of my Star Wars DVDs in one marathon session.
 (In release, not numbered, order, of course.)
-I must have fallen asleep during Episode III, because that's the last thing I remember (not that anyone remembers much about Episode III) because I then had a feverish dream in which Yoda appeared to me, saying, "Send these bytes, you must!"
+I must have fallen asleep during Episode III, because that's the last thing I remember (not that anyone remembers much about Episode III).
+Sometime during the night I had a feverish dream in which Yoda appeared to me and said, "Send these bytes, you must!"

 When I awoke I found that I had scribbled a long list of hex values on my pillowcase with a Sharpie that had been lying on my headboard.
 From there, writing the Python implementation was a piece of cake.